ManiTheFerfriGuy/AccountingBot/README.md

 # AccountingBot on cPanel — friendly setup guide

 This guide walks you from a blank cPanel account to a running copy of AccountingBot.
-It assumes you have never used SSH, tmux, or Python on a hosting provider before.
+It assumes you have never used SSH, GNU Screen, or Python on a hosting provider before.
 Every step tells you exactly what to click or type, so read slowly and follow the order shown.

 If something does not work, take a break, then try the step again.
 None of these instructions can damage your computer or your hosting account.